mumbleskates/bilrost/README.md

 | `BTreeMap<T>`  | `hashbrown::HashMap<T>`* | "hashbrown"       |
 | `BTreeSet<T>`  | `hashbrown::HashSet<T>`* | "hashbrown"       |

-*Hashtable-based maps and sets are implemented, but are not compatible with distinguished encoding or decoding.
-If distinguished encoding is required, a container which stores its values ordered must be used.
+*Hash-table-based maps and sets are implemented, but are not compatible with distinguished encoding or decoding.
+If distinguished encoding is required, a container which stores its values in sorted order must be used.

 #### Compatible Widening